 The most common treatment for SAD is light therapy, a.k.a.
 “SAD lamps.”
-Dr. Janna Gordon-Elliott, psychiatrist at Weill Cornell Medicine and NewYork-Presbyterian cautions, however, that since SAD lamps aren’t regulated by the FDA, it’s important not to just “buy the cheaper thing on Amazon, or the thing that’s more portable,” she says.
-A good SAD lamp should be of adequate size (the light surface should be large, about 12 inches–by–18 inches); brightness (look for a measurement of 10,000 lux); viewing angle (it should be positioned above your eyes and at a slight downward angle to minimize glare); and UV blocking (any decent SAD light should have a built-in UV filter and be labeled “UV-Free.”)
+According to Dr. Janna Gordon-Elliott, a psychiatrist at Weill Cornell Medicine and NewYork-Presbyterian, SAD lamps aren’t regulated by the FDA, so it’s important not to just “buy the cheapest thing on Amazon, or the thing that’s more portable.”
+A good SAD lamp should have a large light surface, about 12 inches–by–18 inches. it also needs a brightness level of 10,000 lux, a viewing angle that allows it to be positioned above your eyes and at a slight downward angle to minimize glare, and UV blocking.
+(Any decent SAD light should have a built-in UV filter and be labeled “UV-Free.”)

 A SAD floor lamp is also something to consider, and it’s a great solution if you don’t have any available table space, or if you want to use the lamp while sitting in a chair.
 It stands four feet tall once fully assembled, so you could even do double duty and use it while you’re on a treadmill or a stationary bike.